salsa-rs/salsa/book/src/tutorial/parser.md

 ### Parameters to a tracked function

 The **first** parameter to a tracked function is **always** the database, `db: &dyn crate::Db`.
-It must be a `dyn` value of whatever database is associated with the jar.

 The **second** parameter to a tracked function is **always** some kind of Salsa struct.
-The first parameter to a memoized function is always the database, which should be a `dyn Trait` value for the database trait associated with the jar (the default jar is `crate::Jar`).

 Tracked functions may take other arguments as well, though our examples here do not.
 Functions that take additional arguments are less efficient and flexible.